NirajPudasaini/ICRA-IROS-Keyword-Visualization-Discover-Trends-in-Robotics-Research/README.md

 Sample Run: ![Sample Gradio Run](gradio_run.png)

-## Features

-- **Dynamic Keyword Analysis**: Select conference-year combinations and visualize the top keywords.
-- **Interactive Webpage based Visualizations**: Explore segmented bar charts that display keyword frequencies across multiple conferences.
-Thanls to Gradio.
-- **Comprehensive Data**: Keywords extracted from the paper titles from ICRA and IROS conferences from 2022 to 2024 (IROS 2024 to be updated).

 ## How It Works

 1. **Select Conference-Year Combinations**: Use the checkboxes to choose the desired conferences and years.
-2. **Generate Plot**: Click the "Generate Plot" button to see the visualized keyword analysis.
+2. **Generate Plot**: Click the "Generate Plot" button to see the frequency of the top 50 keywords used.
-3. **Explore Insights**: View the segmented bar chart to understand the common keywords and their frequencies.
+3. **Explore Insights**: The segmented bar chart gives you an insight of the reserach trends in the selected conferece-year combinations.

 ![ICRA 2022-20224 and IROS 2022-2023](icra24_iros23_kw.png)